daphnyemily/daphnyemily/README.md

 I am a Software Engineer from Boston, MA looking to network within the tech community and beyond.
 Currently expanding my portfolio and looking to join a dynamic team.

-As a Cape Verdean woman, I am proud to come from a place with a large diverse population of people.
-Being surrounded by so many immigrants I have grown to see the struggle my parents and many parents have made to give children like me a better future.
-This is why I strived to become a Software Engineer.

-Being the firstborn in the US, I was the translator and the technician.
+Being the first in my family born in the US, I was the translator and the technician.
 My love for tech started when I set up our first computer.
 I still remember the excitement of hearing the AOL Dial-Up sound.
-For me, I thought it was too late to become an engineer, but here I am; driven, determined, and a Full Stack Developer.
+Having large responsibilities early on engraved my natural sense of organization, problem-solving, and leadership.

+Through many years of working in healthcare & finance, I was often considered to take on roles that have helped to create and implement new workflows to help the team as a whole, work smarter and not harder.
+With my passion for tech, I took the leap knowing I have the adroitness, and passion to excel as a software engineer.

 With being grounded in my identity, I seek to empower women, especially women of color, in a world that so often chooses to silence them.
 Very proud kriola 🇨🇻.